andrewklajman/rp4/README.md

 - DONE Squid Proxy: Implemented squid proxy

 # TODO: Immediate
+- Update script to only add directorys if they do not exist
 - Tailscale
 - NginX Reverse Proxy on public IP
     * Will need to setup a cloudflare connection